lazylowesing/Product-Overview/README.md

 <h3>*Date: July 23, 2019*</h3>

+*Challenge:*

-Challenges faced: Researching various DB options for the project, getting the component repos setup.
+**Researching various DB options for the project.**

+*Action:*

-After researching options for DBs, decided to go with MongoDB and PostgresSQL.
+_After researching options for DBs, decided to go with MongoDB and PostgresSQL._

-Using MongoDB for first Database choice:
+* Using MongoDB for first Database choice:
-Used npm package ‘faker’ to create a document with fake data that resembles the original Schema.
+* Used npm package ‘faker’ to create a document with fake data that resembles the original Schema.
-Faced challenges with saving documents with a reasonable pace:
+* Faced challenges with saving documents with a reasonable pace:
-Used async/await and db.collection.insertMany() to save reliably save ~20,000 records per second (8:54 total for 10M records) Total size of the database: 3 Gigabytes
+* Used async/await and db.collection.insertMany() to save reliably save ~20,000 records per second (8:54 total for 10M records)
-Next challenge: setup and seed POSTGRES SQL  DB.
+* Total size of the database: 3 Gigabytes

 <h3>*Date: July 24, 2019*</h3>

 Started with installing and setting up a local POSTGRES SQL database.

 *Challenge:*

 **Seeding database with 10M records in order to test query times.**

 *Action :*